-The genomic biomarker research aims to identify molecular correlates that can reflect disease status and can be useful clinically by relying on the retrospective analysis of well-annotated tissue samples.
-To do this, diseased and normal tissue can be stored as formalin fixed paraffin embedded (FFPE) blocks in clinical archives.
+The genomic biomarker research aims to identify molecular correlates that can reflect disease status and can be clinically useful by relying on the retrospective analysis of well-annotated tissue samples.
+To do this, diseased and normal tissue can be stored as formalin-fixed paraffin-embedded (FFPE) blocks in clinical archives.
 FFPE allows the extraction of high quality nucleic acids and can be widely used for genomic biomarker discovery studies.
 A big part of biomarker research in tissue is centered on cancer.
 Just like any other types of disease, cancer tissue usually shows regional heterogeneity in cell preservation and cell type.

 In FFPE, the first two enrichment techniques are often used, but there is also a third:

 Can be used to isolate specific and well-preserved cell types in heterogenous tissues

 More widely used process where thin sections are cut from FFPE blocks

 Sections often include tissue that is heterogenous in cell preservation and composition